-When I started researching bikes my eyes were opened to a lot of different styles of city, bikes.
-Those non-fixie, non-roadie, non-mountain bike bikes, that your ride sitting more upright, often with a basket or rack, fenders, lights and other accouterments for pedaling around the city.
-Dutch bikes are one style of city bike – they have a very distinct look, often with a loop or swan-type frame.
+When I started researching bikes my eyes were opened to an entirely different kind of bike.
+I discovered ‘city bikes’ -those non-roadie, non-mountain or hybrid type of bikes, that your ride sitting more upright, often with a basket or rack, fenders, lights and other accouterments for pedaling around the city.
+Dutch bikes are one style of city bike – they have a very distinct look, often with a step-through “loop” or “swan” type of frame.
 More about those on my Dutch bike page.

 - City bikes may be made of aluminum or steel, and I’ve even seen a carbon frame city bike, though that sorta seems overkill to me.

 - Many city bikes have racks and/or baskets to handle carrying groceries or running other city errands.
-While not cargo bikes per say, there are a few like the Globe Haul which are designed to carry as much as 100 lbs on the rear rack.
+While not cargo bikes per say, they are often designed to be able to handle some load on their front and/or rear racks.

 Electra makes a lot of amazingly cool cruiser bikes, the great upright Ticino line, as well as their own popular take on Dutch bikes, the Amsterdam series.
 They make them in both men’s and women’s (i.e. step-through) frames, 3 and 8 speeds, and one model – the Classic – is made with a steel frame.
 Price-wise they run from about $750-$1500.
 You can read the review I wrote after riding a couple of models here.
 You can see a few pictures of ones that I keep seeing downtown in this post as well.

-There are a couple of women that I’ve met in Chicago that own Trek Bellevilles and they love these bikes.
+There are a couple of women that I’ve met in Chicago that own Trek Bellevilles and they love these bikes, though I believe they stopped producing them in 2012.
 Here’s a post I wrote about one of our “Women Who Bike” summer picnics in which I took a few pictures of two different Trek Bellevilles.
 They’re steel bikes with front and rear racks, 3-speeeds, generator lights, a partially-enclosed chain, and fenders.
 They also come in a slightly step-through frame style as well.

 At one time Chicago was home to more than 80 different bicycle makers – the most well-known being of course, Schwinn.
 Consequently, I see a lot of old Schwinn bikes around the city, in a variety of conditions.
-There are other vintage bikes that you see from time to time as well like Monark Silver-King, (which had multiple factories on the west side of Chicago and made bikes up through the 1950s), and these Sears bikes which were made in Austria.
+There are other vintage bikes that you see from time to time as well, such as the Monark Silver-King, (which had multiple factories on the west side of Chicago and made bikes up through the 1950s), and the really interesting Sears bikes (pictured here) which were made in Austria.
 Read more about the vintage bikes I’ve come across in these posts.